canonical/ubuntu-security-documentation/docs/security-features/cpu/cpu-non-exec.rst

 automatically be used if you’re running a 64-bit kernel.
 If you're using 32-bit, you can start using it if you install the ``-server`` or ``-generic-pae`` flavor of the 32-bit kernel.
 As a bonus, you get to address all your physical RAM if you do this too (since the "PAE" mode is the kernel mode that allows NX to work).
-In Ubuntu 9.10 and later, if you run 32-bit kernels without PAE, you will still have the partial NX emulation.
+In Ubuntu 9.10 Karmic Koala and later, if you run 32-bit kernels without PAE, you will still have the partial NX emulation.
 It is required that you use PAE if you want true NX support.

 If you believe you are incorrectly getting the boot-time warning, please open a bug report against the ``cpu-checker`` package, or disable the check by removing the motd module: